 Complaint procedure: Students with complaints should first strive to resolve the issue informally.
+Informal resolution should begin no more than 20 business days after the incident or service.
 For example, students with complaints relating to classroom issues should follow these steps:

 - 1. Discuss the issue with their instructor.
-Both the student and the faculty member work to resolve the issue at this level. - If resolution does not occur at the instructor level, unresolved complaints should be submitted in writing to the Dean or Program Director/Lead for the program of enrollment. - 3.
+Both the student and the faculty member work to resolve the issue at this level. - If resolution does not occur at the instructor level, unresolved complaints should be submitted in writing to the Dean or Program Director/Lead for the program of enrollment.

 If the complaint is not resolved at the Director/Dean level, the unresolved complaint becomes a grievance and the Grievance Procedure (see below) will be followed.